Physical Science

 Physical Science Programmatic Learning Outcomes

-The Physical Science major learning outcomes reflect an interdisciplinary approach to understanding nonliving systems, combining concepts from chemistry, physics, mathematics, geology, and related fields to equip students with broad scientific reasoning skills and analytical tools for diverse scientific and professional pathways.
+The Physical Science learning outcomes reflect an interdisciplinary approach to understanding nonliving systems, combining concepts from chemistry, physics, mathematics, geology, and related fields to equip students with broad scientific reasoning skills and analytical tools for diverse scientific and professional pathways.

-1. Graduates will explain how science and math relate to society.
+2. Explain how science and math relate to society.

-1. Graduates will develop a research question that integrates at least two physical science disciplines, and will explain the connection between the research question and existing disciplinary topics or real-world problems.
+3. Develop a research question that integrates at least two physical science disciplines, and will explain the connection between the research question and existing disciplinary topics or real-world problems.

-1. Graduates will apply analytical and lab skills to study non-living systems.
+4. Apply analytical and lab skills to study non-living systems.